frederikcolardyn/jsplayground/README.md

 # TODO
 ##### config for parrallels / vmware
 virtualbox is slow, would be nice if we could use a faster emulator if present on system

+# this is a change made in feature branch MT-1